 4 National Gallery of Art - There are 93 galleries, and I traversed them all.
 Collections are arranged by nationality and chronology.
 The Florentine Renaissance precedes the Venetian.
 Dutch paintings are followed by work from the French, British & Americans.
 There was a thrill in recognizing originals whose prints I had seen in books.
 I recalled the juniper tree in the background of Leonardo's "Ginevra de' Benci."
 Others I noted were David's "Napoleon in His Study," Renoir's "Girl with a Watering Can" & Whistler's "White Girl."

 5 National Portrait Gallery - The Hall of Presidents is notable!
 Nixon's portrait was done by Norman Rockwell.
 Literary figures are represented.
 My overall impression is that anyone can be portracized, anyone can be historicized & anyone can be literacized!

 Everyone knows there are 3 branches of government: executive, legislative & judicial.
 We generally think of the executive in terms of the president, but it is the executive departments that function as the active components of government.
 They put into effect the acts of Congress.
 Departmental heads are appointed by the president and are answerable to him.
-The department buildings contain offices.
-They are not tourist oriented.
+The department buildings contain offices and are not tourist oriented.
 I walked through the HEW building and the building housing the Department of Labor.
 HEW became Health and Human Services but still includes the Social Security Administration.
-Those numbers they give us are account numbers.
+That number they gave me is an account number.

 Each Department is involved in programs stemming from its philosophy.
-The Department of Agriculture is no exception.
-It contends that everything springs from the land.
+The Department of Agriculture contends that everything springs from the land.
 Thus, it concerns itself with rural affairs and farming.